 Wilfred I.J.
 Cannings (1918-91).
 Born in Doncaster.
 Fought and was wounded in the Battle of Kohima (1944).
 Founder member in 1975 and Chairman of the Newbury Burma Star Association.
-Active member of St Mary's Speenhamland 1947-72 and thereafter of St Mary's Shaw Churches.3 As Mayor, he secured heating for the swimming pool at Northcroft.4
+Active member of St Mary's Speenhamland 1947-72 and thereafter of St Mary's Shaw Churches.1 As Mayor, he welcomed HM the Queen on her visit to St Bartholomew's School to commemorate its 500th year.
+He also secured heating for the swimming pool at Northcroft.2

 Mrs Pauline Mada Bodin (1933-93).
 Conservative.
 Born Pauline Mada Orchard in Edinburgh.
-Came to Newbury in 1956 when her husband Dr Hugh Bodin worked for AERE Harwell.5 Town Councillor 1970-74 until the Council was abolished.
-She was elected Mayor when three more senior Councillors refused to serve.6 District Councillor 1974-77 and 1983-93.
+Came to Newbury in 1956 when her husband Dr Hugh Bodin worked for AERE Harwell.3 Town Councillor 1970-74 until the Council was abolished.
+She was elected Mayor when three more senior Councillors refused to serve.4 District Councillor 1974-77 and 1983-93.
 First woman Chairman of West Berkshire Council 1976-77.
-Chairman of Governors of John Rankin School.7 Introduced the children's play equipment to Goldwell Park.8 Her Mayoress was Marion Paterson, Mayor in 1993.9 Also Mayor in 1987.
+Chairman of Governors of John Rankin School.5 Introduced the children's play equipment to Goldwell Park.6 Her Mayoress was Marion Paterson, Mayor in 1993.7 Also Mayor in 1987.